ojeda-e/old.ojeda-e.github.io/_posts/2021-08-20-GSoC-journey-summary.md

 With PR [#48], we also achieved a significant milestone: reaching [100% code coverage](https://app.codecov.io/gh/MDAnalysis/membrane-curvature/compare/48/diff#D2) in MembraneCurvature.
-In other words, 100% coverage meand that every line of code included was executed by [pytest], our test suite, to check that our code works as it should.
+100% coverage means that every line of code included was executed by [pytest], our test suite, to check that the code works as it should.

 ## Documentation ([#57], [#62], [#64], [#69])